Kimberly-Clark Corp.

 Dividends Summary

-- Kimberly-Clark Corp. has issued 89 dividend payments over the past 22 years
+- Consistent Payer: Kimberly-Clark Corp. has rewarded shareholders with 91 dividend payments over the past 22 years.

 Company News